thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 - [ ] [2024] After 2040, the retirement age will be around 70+ years in most of the develop countries [(mgi2025)][1].
 - [ ] [2024] The 2030s will be the lost decade from most developed countries.
 The world economy can be expected to produce fewer goods and services per person.
-Fewer people will be able to afford new cars or new homes.
+Fewer people will be able to afford new cars or new homes, the home/car price-to-income ratio will increase.

 What do you think?
 Feel free to [contact me](contact.md) to discuss this and other predicions.